-A student transitioning to the M.A. program may choose either a Plan I (thesis) or a Plan II (non-thesis option).
+A student transitioning to the M.A. program may choose either a Plan I (thesis) or a Plan II (nonthesis option).
 Both the Plan I and Plan II options are described in more detail in the M.A. section of the handbook.

-A student who does not pass the comprehensive exam at the M.A. level in August who chooses the Plan II option can complete their degree during the 3rd semester.
+A student who does not pass the comprehensive exam at the M.A. level in August who chooses the Plan II option can complete their degree during their 3rd semester.
 In order to do so, the student must:

-- Formally move to the master's program, - Successfully pass an M.A. theory exam (administered once a year in October), - Enroll in ECON 538 as described above, and - Successfully complete the required credit hours for a Plan II M.A.
+- Formally move to the M.A. program,

+- Successfully pass an M.A. theory exam (administered once a year in October and described in more detail in the M.A. section of the handbook),

+- Enroll in ECON 538 as described above, and

+• Successfully complete the required credit hours for a Plan II M.A.